Review of The Sopranos: Season 4

 Grade: A

 Isolation.
 Disconnection.
 Uncertainty.
 These are the main themes of The Sopranos season 4, a transitional chapter that is intentionally aimless, emotionless and even plotless.
+No new characters are introduced, and everything remains in a suspended stasis.
 It is simultaneously The Sopranos’ most frustrating and rewarding season — frustrating because of the minimalist aesthetic; rewarding due to the intricacies that are revealed upon repeated viewing.

 But that’s all part of series creator David Chase’s master plan: stripping away all pretense from the storyline to reveal the deep-rooted cynicism that has always been at the series’ heart.
 As a result, we begin to hate the characters we once loved.
-The definition of “antihero” is pushed to the brink.
+The definition of “antihero” is pushed to the brink, as Tony Soprano, Christopher Moltisanti and the rest of the main cast spiral ever further into immoral oblivion.

 It’s no secret that season four is often pointed to as The Sopranos’ “worst.”
 Then again, it is only considered inferior by impossibly high Sopranos standards.
 The whole is greater than the sum of its parts.

 However, certain parts are worth far less than others.
 “Christopher,” for example, is easily the worst episode in Sopranos history — and “worst” isn’t a relative term here.
-It’s truly shocking just how bad it is.
-Likewise, the ending of “Watching Too Much Television” is particularly reprehensible.
+The installment embodies all the series’ worst aspects: redundant social commentary, racist stereotypes and a disjointed structure.
+Elsewhere, the majority of episodes are “good” rather than “great,” which is a departure from past years.
+Nevertheless, the overall quality is higher than most everything else on TV.

-Then again, season four is far different than any previous chapter.
-Aside from the overall sense of minimalism, the structure makes for a unique journey from start to finish.
-A slow start leads to an unexpected midseason climax, yet Ralph’s shocking murder is just a misdirect to distract us from the actual narrative: Tony and Carmela’s crumbling marriage.
+Working hand in hand with the overall sense of minimalism, the structure of season four makes for a unique journey from start to finish.
+The slow and subdued start leads to an unexpected midseason climax in which Ralph Cifaretto is brutally murdered by Tony (one of the series’ best episodes), yet even that is just a misdirect to distract us from the actual narrative: Tony and Carmela’s crumbling marriage.

-All the apathy that had been building throughout the season finally explodes in “Whitecaps,” a cathartic finale that drastically alters the future of the series without any death or bloodshed.
+All the apathy that had been building throughout the year finally explodes in “Whitecaps,” a brilliantly cathartic finale that drastically alters the future of the series without any death or bloodshed.
 It’s one of the reasons why season four is such a wonderfully strange outlier in The Sopranos canon.

 Most television shows can be divided neatly into two halves.
 Even though season four serves as both a coda to the past and a prelude to the future, it also represents a distinct point of no return — nothing will ever be the same.